Sanmay-Das/futurefarmnow/doc/api.md

 ## Get data fetching status

-Check the status of an ETMap data collection request using the request ID.
+Check the status of an ET Map data collection request using the request ID.

 | Endpoint    | `/etmap/<request_id>.json`                                   |
 |-------------|--------------------------------------------------------------|